howsoai/howso-engine/CONTRIBUTING.md

 | Key                 | Values |
 | ------------------- | ------ |
 | type                | If single type, the type as a string.
 If multiple types, a list of types as strings.
 The available types are "list", "assoc", "number", "string", "boolean", "any".
 | values              | Only used when `type` is "list".
 Values should be similar to the values of `type` and should define the possible types of the values.
-This value can be an assoc if the type is a data structure/
+This value can be an assoc if the type is a data structure.
 | min_size            | Only applicable when `type` is "list" or "assoc".
 Value should be an integer.
 | max_size            | Only applicable when `type` is "list" or "assoc".
 Value should be an integer.
 | enum                | Only applicable when `type` is "string".
 A list of possible values for the string